conduktor/conduktor-gateway-demos/encryption/Readme.md

-# Conduktor Proxy Encryption Demo
+# Conduktor Gateway Encryption Demo

-## What is Conduktor Proxy Encryption?
+## What is Conduktor Gateway Encryption?

-Conduktor Proxy's encryption feature encrypts sensitive fields within messages as they are produced through the proxy.
+Conduktor Gateway's encryption feature encrypts sensitive fields within messages as they are produced through the Gateway.

-These fields are stored on disk encrypted but can easily be read by clients reading through the proxy.
+These fields are stored on disk encrypted but can easily be read by clients reading through the Gateway.

 ### Architecture diagram
 ![architecture diagram](images/encryption.png "encryption")